Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Monotone Functions Are Efficiently Optimized for Small Suc cess Rates

-\subsection{Expected number of generations when \(c = 1\)}
+\subsection{Expected Number of Generations When \(c = 1\)}

 We will now prove Theorem~\ref{thm:generations_c1}; that is, we will show that the self-adjusting EA is also efficient when the mutation rate is \(1/n\).
 The reason we need to treat this case differently from the previous one is because of the expected number of bits gained when increasing the fitness.
-If we set \(c = 1\), the drift obtained in Claim~\ref{clm:conditional_drift_1} is no longer constant but proportional to \(Z^t/n\).
+If we set~\(c = 1\), the drift obtained in Claim~\ref{clm:conditional_drift_1} is no longer constant but proportional to~\(Z^t/n\).
 In particular, in the last stages of the exploration, the drift is a lot smaller and this results in a looser bound for the number of generations.
-Still, the proof is similar to the one for $c<1$, but we need to choose a different potential function. \begin{definition}[Potential function for $c=1$] Let
+Still, the proof is similar to the one for $c<1$, but we need to choose a different potential function. \begin{definition}[Potential function for $c=1$] Let where \(K_2\) is a constant to be chosen later, and \(\lambda_{\max} = F^{1/s} n \).
+Then for $x\in\{0,1\}^n$ and $\lambda \in [1,\infty)$ we define